 Bruges is a charming untouched medieval town in Belgium, an easy day trip from Brussels.
-The well-preserved cobblestone alleys winding through the medieval houses, the pretty canals, and the arch stone bridges make a picture perfect Bruges.
+One of the best things to do in Bruges is to just wander around and explore its untouched beauty.
+From well-preserved cobblestone alleys winding through the medieval houses, the pretty canals, and the arch stone bridges everything makes a postcard-perfect picture of Bruges.
 The town looks like taken straight out of a fairytale story.

 And when in Bruges devour on as many flavors of waffles, chocolate or whipped cream topped with a variety of fruits.
 The town also has some of the historic churches and windmills all dating back to the middle ages.
 The town can easily be explored on foot, one can also rent a bike cycle or take a canal boat tour.